Want to play PC VR content wirelessly on your Oculus Quest or Meta Quest 2 using Air Link? Here’s everything you need and how to do it.

 Starting Air Link

-Once started up, the process for using Air Link to play PC VR games should be exactly the same as using a PC VR headset natively or using a wired Oculus Link connection.
+Once Air Link has started., the process to play PC VR games should be exactly the same as using a PC VR headset natively or using a wired Oculus Link connection.
 Enjoy!

 Adjusting Air Link Refresh Rate and Rendering Resolution

 Once you’ve got Air Link up and running, you can switch between 72Hz (the default, recommended option), 80Hz, 90Hz and 120Hz refresh rates.
 However, this is only available to Quest 2 users — those using the original Quest can only run content at 72Hz.

 To do this, connect your Quest 2 to your PC via Air Link and go to the Devices tab in the Oculus PC app.

 If you click on the active Quest headset, a settings sidebar will be brought up.
 Click on Graphics Preferences to adjust the refresh rate and rendering resolution, as pictured above.
 Setting these options too high will impact performance — it depends on your PC hardware and potentially what game you’re playing, so test and adjust accordingly.

 Debug Tool Settings